Akram Toofani

-Maulana Muhammad Akram Toofani (born; 1930 - 26 December 2021 (مولانا محمد اکرم طوفانی)) was a Pakistani Islamic scholar and one of the central leaders of the Aalmi Majlis Tahaffuz Khatm-e-Nubuwwat.
+Akram Toofani (1930 - 26 December 2021 (مولانا محمد اکرم طوفانی)) was a Pakistani Islamic scholar and one of the central leaders of the Aalmi Majlis Tahaffuz Khatm-e-Nubuwwat.
 He was an alumnus of Jamia Ashrafia.
 He was a Khatib in a local mosque in Sargodha.
 He established Khatam un Nabiyeen Medical Complex & Heart Center in Sargodha.
 Toofani died of a heart attack on 26 December 2021.

 Education and career

 He started his religious education from Jamia Ashrafia Lahore and completed Dars-i Nizami and in 1964 he completed Hadith studies.
 After graduating he visited Sargodha and started preaching in a local mosque.

 Among the scholars from whom he has benefited Ahmad Ali Lahori, Syed Ata Ullah Shah Bukhari, Shamsul Haq Afghani, Maulana Rasool Khan, Ghulam Ghaus Hazarvi, Maulana Muhammad Abdullah Bahlavi and Khawaja Khan Muhammad are very prominent.

 He has traveled many countries for da'wah and preaching.
 And he has also authored many books.
 In 1958 in Multan he was blessed to serve Syed Ata Ullah Shah Bukhari.
 He also had correspondence with Hussain Ahmad Madani.